Kong/docs.konghq.com/app/deck/manage-gateway/diff.md

   Deleted: 0
 ```

-If you do not expect these changes, edit your state file until it matches your expectations and run `deck gateway diff` again before running `deck gateway sync`.
+If you see changes in the diff that you didn't expect, edit your state file until it matches your expectations and run `deck gateway diff` again before running `deck gateway sync`.

 ## Drift detection

 You can run `deck gateway diff` periodically with a known state file to detect any unexpected changes in the live system.

-If your running {{ site.base_gateway }} matches your expected state you will see the following output:
+If your running {{ site.base_gateway }} matches your expected state, you will see the following output:

 ```bash
 Summary: